Privacy Policy

 You have rights in respect of our processing of your personal data.
 The relevant rights are:

-If you want to exercise any of these rights, please contact us:
+If you want to exercise any of these rights or to raise a data protection complaint, please contact us:

 You also have the right to lodge a complaint about our processing with a supervisory authority; in the UK that is the ICO whose details are here: